2023 British Columbia Income Tax Calculator

 a.
 Personal Amount

-Every taxpayer in British Columbia is entitled to a basic personal amount—a non-refundable tax credit that stands at $11,474 for 2021[^1^].
+Every taxpayer in British Columbia can receive a basic amount—a tax credit that is not refundable.
+This amount is $11,474 for 2021.

 b.
 Age Amount